 1963: Otis Redding debuted on the Billboard Hot 100 with “These Arms of Mine.”
 Redding had made his first appearance on the R&B chart with the same record in March.

-1968: Simon & Garfunkel fourth LP Bookends hit #1 in the US for the first of three weeks, replacing their own soundtrack to the film The Graduate, which had just spent seven weeks at the top of the chart.
-The two albums switched places with each other twice more for an additional six weeks at the top.
+1968: Simon & Garfunkel’s fourth studio album, Bookends, hit #1 in the US for the first of three weeks, replacing their own soundtrack to the film The Graduate, which had just spent seven weeks at the top of the chart.
+The two albums switched places with each other twice more, totally sixteen cumulative weeks at #1 between the two albums.

-1973: Mike Oldfield’s debut album Tubular Bells was released.
-The album reached #3 on the Billboard pop chart, #1 on the Cash Box chart, and went on to become a multi-million seller after its usage in the film The Exorcist.
+1973: Mike Oldfield’s debut album, Tubular Bells, was released.
+It reached #3 on the Billboard pop chart, #1 on the Cash Box chart, and went on to become a multi-million seller after its usage in the film The Exorcist.

 1974: “Rock and Roll Heaven” by The Righteous Brothers entered the Billboard Hot 100.
 Originally penned by Alan O’Day and Johnny Stevenson as a tribute to deceased artists such as Jimi Hendrix, Janis Joplin, and Otis Redding, producers Dennis Lambert and Brian Potter added verses that include Jim Croce and Bobby Darin to The Righteous Brothers’ version, which later made it to #3 in July.
 It was the duo’s first chart hit since 1967 and first top 10 hit since 1966.